egenillo/openprodoc_red/docs/HELM_DEPLOYMENT_GUIDE.md

 - **Helm 3.x** - Package manager for Kubernetes
 - **Docker** (optional) - Only needed for K3d image import

+### Required Database

+- **Postgres Database** A Postgres instance is required for openprodoc database deployment
+- **Database instance** Postgres DB must contain a database for openprodoc deployment
+- **Database admin user** Postgres DB must contain a user with admin permissions for the openprodoc defined database

 ### Check Prerequisites

 ```bash